DSI-Lab1/FHUSN/README.md

 A simple way is to run the java test file.

 ## Benchmarks
-- The data format used is the same as in the file data.txt.
+- The data format used is the same as in the file DataBase_USpan_N.txt

+## Introduction
+This will be introduced later.

 ## Citation
 If this article or code useful for your project, please refer to